• Help & Advice

 If you haven’t started your periods yet, getting discharge is usually a sign that your periods will start in the near future.

 There is no need to wash discharge away.
-Just make sure that you wash the vulva and surrounding area once a day with unperfumed soap.
+Just make sure that you wash the vulva and surrounding area once a day with unperfumed soap or water.

 What’s not normal?